edzillion/blood-n-guts/README.md

 1. ~~Scene change gracefully~~
 1. permissions?
 1. documentation
+1. feature: enemy is bloodied at half health

 ## Bugs
 1. No trail when moving to a grid coord y < grid.size